zendframework/zend-expressive/docs/book/v3/features/router/aura.md

     }
 }

-// in src/Application/Container/RouterFactory.php
+// in src/App/Container/RouterFactory.php
-namespace Application\Container;
+namespace App\Container;

 use Psr\Container\ContainerInterface;
 use Zend\Expressive\Router\AuraRouter as AuraBridge;